offbyone/ideas/content/old/general-thoughts/doomed.md

 ---
 title: Doomed
 slug: doomed
-date: "2004-08-04 20:38"
+date: 2004-08-04 20:38
-category: General Thoughts
 tags:
 - doom
 - games
 - look at you hacker a pathetic creature of meat and bone
 author: offby1
 status: draft
 ---